How to spend 2 days in Nuwara Eliya, Sri Lanka – the best things to see and do

 4. Visit St Clair's falls

 After you’ve spent some time wandering around the town of Nuwara Eliya, jump in a taxi and head to St. Clair’s falls.
 St Clair’s falls are known as the widest waterfalls in Sri Lanka.
-They are located about 50 minutes driver outside of Nuwara Eliya and can be seen from the viewpoint off the main road.
-Depending on how you arrive, you might pass St Clair’s Falls on the way in.
+They are located about 50 minutes driver outside of Nuwara Eliya and can be seen from the viewpoint off the main road, and, depending on how you arrive, you might pass St Clair’s Falls on the way in.
 We hired a driver to take us from Colombo to Nuwara Eliya, so he stopped at St Clair’s falls on the way.

 Day 2 - Visit Horton Plains National Park and a Tea Estate